 Prioritize the Components

-Once you’ve collected all the data, how will you know which one matters most to your sales and marketing efforts?
+Once you’ve collected all the data, how will you know which matters most to your sales and marketing efforts?
 How can you prove causation, not just correlation?

 The first step should be establishing good communication with your sales team.
 Your sales team knows a lot about the leads that will convert and those that won’t.
 They’ll be able to tell you if their job title matters and which sales and marketing efforts have worked the best so far.